 Received an Associates from Northern Virginia Community College.
-Then graduated George Mason University with a 3.8 GPA and a degree in Communications
+Then graduated George Mason University with a 3.8 GPA.
+Then finished grad school at Georgetown.

 Worked in the non-profit sector

-Cared for victims of sexual assault, fought mandatory minimums, uplifted entrepreneurs, and supported UN initiatives for economically disadvantaged communities and women
+Cared for victims of sexual assault, fought mandatory minimums, uplifted entrepreneurs, worked at the Office of National Drug Control Policy, and supported UN initiatives for economically disadvantaged communities and women

 Changed a hard-on-crime law to a smart-on-crime law